 All MPhil and PhD students in the Cultural Studies programme are required to give (and register for) at least one seminar presentations each academic year.
 Students who do not fulfil this requirement will not be awarded the degree.
-See seminars below:
+See information on the seminars below: